anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **2 Samuel 18.5-9, 15, 31-33** continues the series on history and wisdom, and is about Absalom's death. **Psalm 130** (again: Proper 8) begins, 'Out of the depths have I cried to you, O Lord', reflecting David's grief.
 * **Ephesians 4.25 &ndash; 5.2** continues the series in Ephesians, and describes the new way of life.
 * **John 6.35, 41-51** continues the series in John 6 (including verse 35 from last week, then leaving a gap, which could be filled for completeness), and is about Jesus as the bread of life: 'whoever believes has eternal life'.
 The 'Related' reading, **1 Kings 19.4-8**, is about Elijah being provided with food by an angel.
-The 'Related' psalm, **Psalm 34.1-8**, says, 'The angel of the Lord encamps around those who fear him and delivers them.
+The 'Related' psalm, **Psalm 34.1-8** (continued next week and the week after), says, 'The angel of the Lord encamps around those who fear him and delivers them.
 O taste and see that the Lord is gracious; blessed is the one who trusts in him.'

 Year C